Pay Stub vs W-2 What Small Businesses and Employees Need to Know in 2025

 Conclusion

-The question of pay stub vs W-2 comes down to purpose: pay stubs show detailed earnings and deductions each period, while W-2s deliver official year-end totals for tax filing.
-Both are essential payroll documents that serve different but complementary roles.
+The choice of pay stub vs W-2 comes down to purpose: pay stubs show detailed earnings per period, while W-2s provide official year-end totals for taxes.
+Both are essential payroll documents.

-For accurate records, generate professional stubs with our Pay Stub Generator and explore examples in our Regular Pay Stub guide.
-Staying organized ensures smooth loan applications, audits, and tax season.
+Stay organized with our Pay Stub Generator and check examples in the Regular Pay Stub Guide to make loan applications, audits, and tax season stress-free.